 What is your plan for your website visitors?

-Coming up with three or four simple steps is not straightforward.
+Coming up with three or four simple steps is not a straightforward process.
 A concise plan requires analyzing how your audience members will perceive the most significant value in your product or service.

 You may need to distill a three-page document into three or four simple points.